negrinho/deep_architect/CONTRIBUTING.md

 Certain search space functionality that takes other smaller search spaces and put them together into a larger search space are also often framework independent.
-We have also started an attempt **Add link to the appropriate place** to develop a set of basic modules that are independent of the specific framework in which they are implemented in.
-These are motivated by the observation that often, simple modules in different frameworks.

 By this, we mean that the search spaces can be used with different frameworks (i.e., backends), not that different backends can be necessarily mixed together.